alex-berard/multivec/README.md

 This toolkit is part of the project KEHATH (https://kehath.imag.fr/) funded by the French National Research Agency.

+## Citation

+When multivec is used in your research, please cite:

+    @InProceedings{BerardLREC2016,
+    Title                    = {{MultiVec: a multilingual and multilevel representation learning toolkit for NLP}}, Author                   = {Alexandre Bérard and Christophe Servan and Olivier Pietquin and Laurent Besacier}, Booktitle                = {The 10th edition of the Language Resources and Evaluation Conference (LREC 2016)}, Year                     = {2016},
+    Month                    = {Mai}
+    }

 ## References
 1. [Distributed Representations of Words and Phrases and their Compositionality](http://arxiv.org/abs/1310.4546), Mikolov et al. (2013)
 2. [Distributed Representations of Sentences and Documents](http://arxiv.org/abs/1405.4053), Le and Mikolov (2014)